-I’ve been thinking about IDIC recently – Spock’s line from “The Infinite Vulcan” episode: “Infinite diversity in infinite combinations… symbolizing the elements that create truth and beauty. ” In my youth, “Diversity” was the banner of those we considered forward thinking and model.
+I’ve been thinking about IDIC recently – Spock’s line from “The Infinite Vulcan” episode: “Infinite diversity in infinite combinations… symbolizing the elements that create truth and beauty. ” In my youth, “Diversity” was the banner of those we considered forward-thinking and modern.
 Obviously the right way to go.
-But as I’ve gotten older, I find that all too often my embrace of diversity is more a matter of lip service than reality.
+In the business world studies show that having diverse work groups leads to more innovative and workable results.
+But as I’ve gotten older, I find that all too often my embrace of diversity is more lip service than reality.

-I like people who think pretty much like I do and who share most of the same values.
+I confess that I like people who think pretty much like I do and who share most of the same values.
 People of opposite styles are nice, but often I have to put out more effort to communicate with them.
 Their choices jar my sense of rightness.
-People with very different backgrounds don’t understand my metaphors or mistake my humor.
+People with very different backgrounds don’t understand my metaphors or they mistake my humor.
 I feel like I’m walking on eggshells.

 On the other hand, something in me drives me to associate with groups far different from me – different styles, different ages, different backgrounds.
 I enjoy learning – and I do learn from them.
 They shake up what I assume.
 Diversity can be hard but without it I feel like I’m deteriorating from mental inbreeding.

-I interact with a number of groups who think of their way as “the right way”.
 Even groups of “Diverse Others” can clump together and judge outsiders.
 My Santa Fe community is largely liberal, right-brained, and emotionally oriented.
 “Diversity?
 Of course we support diversity!”
-Yet when I moved here, I was judged “of lower consciousness” for my success in the corporate world and for being mentally oriented.
+Yet when I moved here, I was judged “of lower consciousness” for my work in the corporate world and for being mentally oriented.
 I was praised as “developing” as I gradually learned to mimic the words & manner of those around me.
 In the 80’s & 90’s I was part of the AIDS community, working as a volunteer and taking care of my dying friends.
-I noticed that while the gay community seeks rights under the banner of diversity, they often associate mostly with other gays.
+I noticed that while the gay community applauds diversity, they often associate with other gays.
 Granted it is for good reasons.
-Quite a few of my gay friends have been literally beaten up by those in the mainstream culture.
+Quite a few have been literally beaten up by those in the mainstream.
 But some, mostly women, looked askance at me as a “straight” until I learned to send the signals that let me subtly “pass” as maybe lesbian.
-I have learned to “closet” who I truly am until I get signals that I’m among like-minded others.
+I have learned to “closet” who I truly am until I get signals that I’m accepted.

 Don’t get me wrong – that’s wonderful!
 I remember the high of finding my own “tribe” and being surrounded by like-minded others.
 It was wonderful to be understood, to feel free to be myself, to feel safe and at home.
 Theater & film people are more relaxed around other theater and film people.
 Engineers share an understanding with other engineers.
 Artists are more relaxed around artists.
 New Yorkers have a sympatico with other New Yorkers.
 We’re drawn to our tribe.
 It takes effort to hang out with those who are different.
 That’s a very human limitation to our acceptance of diversity in others.

-Maybe like most things in life, it takes a balance between diversity and similarity.
+Maybe like most things in life, it takes balance – in this case between diversity and similarity.

 I continue to fall short of my own ideals.
 Sometimes I get irked at hearing around me languages different from my own, even accents different from my own.
 Even though I fled the rigidity of my upbringing, I catch myself falling into its judgments.
-I roll my eyes at those less prone to logic.
+I roll my eyes at those less prone to logic and data.
 As an older woman I notice that young people tend to put me in a “grandmother” box.
-But I also catch myself groaning at some of their choices (at least until I remember what I was like at their age!)
-I notice that in my reactions I am “old folks”, still imprinted by narrower ways.
+But I also catch myself groaning at some of their “immature” choices (at least until I remember what I was like at their age!)
+Alas, I am now “old folks”, still imprinted by narrower ways.